WCO publishes new SAFE 2025

 Public engagements that create awareness about the accreditation programme to prospective new authorised traders are of significant importance, not only for South Africa but also for African countries alike to foster bilateral relations while keeping up with the changing dynamics of the international supply chain.

-Source: SA Revenue Service (SARS)
+Source: Article authored by Nadine Metuba, 26 May 2023 – SA Revenue Service (SARS)

 Guidance to Customs and trade practitioners on how to deal with the complex, demanding and risky field of Customs knowledge